Magnus Wislander: Career

 Wislander started playing handball at Tuve IF, before joining Gothenburg club Redbergslids IK in 1979.
 Here he won the Swedish championship 4 times.
 In 1990 he joined German top club THW Kiel, where he played until 2002 and won the German championship 7 times.
 He played 369 league matches for the club, scoring 1,371 goals and captained theteam from 1991 2001.

 He then returned Redbergslids IK as player-coach.
 In 2003 he won his fifth Swedish championship.
 He retired in 2005, and continued as the coach.
 He continued as a coach until 2022.

-On November 2011 he made a one game comeback at the age of 47 for Redbergslids IK against Hammarby IF.
+In November 2011 he made a one game comeback at the age of 47 for Redbergslids IK against Hammarby IF.
 He played for 6 minutes and scored one goal.

 At Kiel, his shirtnumber (#2) is retired and hangs under the roof at the Kiel home arena Ostseehalle.

-Post playing career
+Post-playing career

 Wislander has worked as a handball expert on Swedish radio and a postal worker at PostNord.